 Social growth trends also play a key role in the economy of the Purchase Region.
 Median income and housing characteristics of the region are valuable tools in analyzing these growth trends.
-Tables 5.34 and 5.35 describe the median income and housing characteristics retrieved from the Kentucky State Data Center Census 2010 information.
+The following tables describe the median income and housing characteristics retrieved from the Kentucky State Data Center Census 2010 information.